Vixsry/viks-animation/README.md

 Once the animation is defined in CSS, you can apply it to any HTML element by setting the data-viks attribute to the animation's name.

-Example: Apply the Custom Animation
+## Example: Apply the Custom Animation

+'''html
 <div data-viks="custom-fade" class="viks-animate">This is an element with a custom fade animation</div>
+'''

 Here, the data-viks="custom-fade" will apply the custom-fade animation to the element when the page loads.